dirkroorda/laf-fabric/docs/texts/EMDROS2LAF-reference.rst

 Because of file sizes, not all annotations are stored in one file.
 There are several parts of annotations: monads (words), sections (books, chapters, verses, etc), lingo (sentence, phrase, etc)

-If --raw is given , a fesh export from the EMDROS database is made.
+If --raw is given , a fresh export from the EMDROS database is made.
 For each part there is a separate export.

 If --validate is given, generated xml files will be validated against their schemas.